 They wind up off the Riverwalk, a place downtown called Rosario's.

-Ellen, "Well they got the margarita part right, this house special with orange liqueur is a damn good idea, I gotta make us these at home.
+Ellen, "Well they got the margarita part right, this house special with orange liqueur is good, I gotta make us these at home.
 Travel is fillin’ me up with good recipe ideas."

-Big plate of beef fajita nachos, second round of margaritas.
+Big plate of chicken fajita nachos, second round of margaritas.
 They stick with traditional entrees, enchiladas, flautas, crispy tacos, mixed beef and chicken.

 Katja, "Food ees good.
 We will find good Mexican at home, haf sometimes a night out."